 Prestressing in concrete structures

-Since the rise of prestressing in concrete, architects and structural engineers have been keen to experiment with innovative and unique building and bridge forms.
-Prestressing most simply can be expressed generally as improving the behaviour of traditional reinforced concrete designs by applying a tensile force to the reinforcing steel within the concrete.
-The major benefit is to prevent cracking of concrete by counteracting the inherent low tensile strength of concrete.
-To motivate some examples of the use of prestressing in both buildings and bridges are among others:
+The rise of prestressing techniques in concrete structures can in large part be attributed to a desire on part of architects and structural engineers to experiment with innovative and unique building and bridge forms whether to improve the aesthetics or optimize the structural efficiency.
+Prestressing most simply can be expressed as improving the behaviour of traditional reinforced concrete designs by applying a tensile force to the reinforcing steel within the concrete.
+The major benefit of prestressing is to prevent cracking of concrete by counteracting the inherent low tensile strength of normal reinforced concrete.
+To motivate some examples of the use of prestressing where architects and structural engineers have experimented with unique building and bridge forms are among others:

-- the Sydney Opera House with it's iconic billowing sails:
+- the Sydney Opera House with it's iconic billowing sails made of precast pre-tensioned concrete elements.
+Source: https://www.biennaleofsydney.art/venues/sydney-opera-house/.

-As you can see not only are unique and striking architectural forms possible but also beneficial structural mechanics can be achieved using prestressing in concrete.
-But the design of prestressed structural members is often regarded as difficult and best left to so-called experts and so the remainder of this article is to share the design philosophy behind structural mechanics of prestressed concrete members.
+As you can see not only are unique and striking architectural forms possible but also beneficial structural mechanisms can be utilized by using prestressed concrete elements.
+However, the design of prestressed structural members is often regarded as difficult and best left to so-called experts.
+This is often not the case and the remainder of this article will deconstruct this preconceived notion that prestressed concrete design is difficult by delving into the design philosophy behind the relevant structural mechanics.

 How do structural engineers define prestressing?